mitchellvitez/raspi-lights/README.md

 There are primitive arrays for all the colors in `raspilights.py` (e.g. white, black, red, orange, etc.).
 There are also two special primitive arrays: `colors`, which has the color wheel in rainbow order, and `randomcolors`, which generates an infinite array of random color values.

+### Procedures

-The second kind of code block in Pixll denotes a procedure.
+Another kind of code block in Pixll denotes a procedure.
 These have a name, followed by an initial array with syntax `> ` in front, then a list of transformations that will be done to the array on each step

 ```
 # A procedure which starts with the array above and at each step shifts the hue by 12 colors, and rotates the array by 1 pixel